 Even if you’re an adult who found this article through a search engine, this essay will help a male of any age who is starting to bald keep his hair.
 The key is to stop it as early as possible, so if you are losing hair, deal with it ASAP.

-Male pattern baldness is related to the chemical DHT, which is a by-product of testosterone production, and typically the more traditionally manly you are (hairy body, able to grow a thick beard easily), the more likely you are to go bald.
+Male pattern baldness is related to the chemical DHT, a by-product of testosterone production, and typically the more traditionally manly you are (hairy body, able to grow a thick beard easily), the more likely you are to go bald.

 Male pattern baldness is the kind where the hair goes first in the front and the top of the head until all a guy has left is a semi-circle around the sides of the head.

 The good news is that if male pattern baldness is caught early, it can be stopped.
 If you are a teen reading this, that may be a relief, especially if you’ve noticed your hair is thinning.
 Keep in mind that some hair loss is normal.
 However, if you are losing a lot of it, especially near the back top of the head and the front, then you may be going bald.
 Your friends, family, and barber can probably also let you know if they’ve noticed a change.

 In fact if you click this link to Amazon (or see some options at the end of the article) a six month supply is currently less than thirty dollars!
 This drug should help you keep the hair you have and may even regrow some of it.

 You can find it in the haircare section of most stores.
 It’s pretty cheap too (the generic anyway).
 Always use it under the supervision of a doctor.
 If underage, check with a parent.